How to become Micro-influencer and what does it mean?

 To attract followers and rouse their keen response, you should post only top-grade pictures.
 This certainly takes some time and constant practice.

-Your account will grow, if you learn a few things about the right composition, photo editing apps (or use an Instagram built-in editor) and other tricks that will make your images cunning and visually appealing.
-You may also consider an idea of investing in a DSLR camera or a better smartphone.
+Your account will grow, if you learn a few things about the right composition, photo editing apps and other tricks that will make your images cunning and visually appealing.
+You may also consider the idea of investing in a DSLR camera or a better smartphone.

 Sharing artfully-arranged and eye-catching theme pictures are good, but not yet enough for creating an appealing and competitive profile.
 It would surely attract more people if you add a short bio, right hashtags and alluring captions to your photos.